 Avalonia relies on donated funds to fulfill our conservation mission.
-Although we routinely apply for and are awarded grants toward land acquisition, we still depend on generous individual and corporate donations to meet at least half of our operating expenses.
+Although we routinely apply for and are awarded public and private grants toward land acquisition, generous individual and corporate donations are still vitally important; they enable us to meet at least half of our operating expenses.

-All but a small percentage of funds are applied directly to the preservation and maintenance of its preserves and to educate the public about the importance of open space.
-Likewise, your gift enables you to participate in the work of ALC.
-You have the satisfaction of knowing that your actions are promoting environmental protection.
+All but a small percentage of funds are applied directly to the preservation and maintenance of Avalonia’s preserves and to the education of the public about the importance of open space.
+Likewise, your gift enables you to participate in land conservation and get the satisfaction of knowing that your actions are promoting environmental protection.

 All donations to Avalonia, a 501(c)(3) tax-exempt organization, in cash or in kind, are tax-deductible to the extent permissible by law.